SH7P42 - Public Health Dissertation (2021/22)

 |Total study hours||600|

-The dissertation carries triple (60 credits) the weight of a normal module (20 credits) and is designed to give students an opportunity to undertake a substantive independent piece of research on a specific public health issue, policy or practice.
-It is an integral part of the Masters award.
+The dissertation carries triple (60 credits) the weight of a normal module (20 credits) and is designed to give students an opportunity to undertake a substantive independent piece of research on a specific public health issue.
+It is an integral part of the MSc award.